PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 `3 passed, 8 deselected in 3.54s`.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed late-residual checkpoint moves `_optimize_sinet_late_residual_pre_add_mul_add_prelu_chains` into the same SiNet residual owner.
+The semantic candidate is two private NHWC-to-NCHW adapters feeding `ADD -> MUL -> ADD -> PReLU`.
+Exactly one NHWC source has a channel-last Concat producer.
+The PReLU output feeds one private NCHW-to-NHWC adapter for a Conv2D or DepthwiseConv2D branch and one or more later legacy NCHW consumers.
+The old fixed 40-by-40 predicate is gone; rank- four concrete shapes and dynamic signatures must prove each permutation and all affine intermediates must share one unquantized FLOAT16/FLOAT32/FLOAT64 contract.

+The rewrite removes the two input adapters and lifts the affine/PReLU island to NHWC.
+PReLU produces the existing canonical post tensor directly.
+The post adapter is inverted in place and now produces the former PReLU tensor name, so legacy consumers and repeated slots remain unchanged.
+Legacy consumers must be graph ordered after that retained adapter; an earlier independent branch is rejected instead of creating a producer-after-consumer edge.
+The canonical post tensor remains authoritative and is never double-permuted.
+Only the ADD/MUL/ADD intermediates adopt its exact shape, signature, and layouts; the legacy output tensor retains its original NCHW metadata.

+The three floating constants are grouped by tensor identity.
+Each must be a finite, same-dtype, private constant that broadcasts in the original NCHW graph; non-scalars are rotated and must also broadcast in the target NHWC graph.
+This safely handles scalar and raw channel constants and retains the legacy already-oriented rank-four case only when its actual axes make both graphs valid.
+Unrelated consumers receive one deterministic clone.
+The retained permutation constant participates in the same transaction and is cloned when another Transpose still needs the original permutation.

+The plan is re-resolved immediately before apply.
+Constant clones, mutation indices, metadata targets, output-name swaps, and both adapter removals are preflighted before the first write.
+One differential index, deterministic candidate order, a 32-rewrite ceiling, success-only pruning, and LayoutState synchronization replace the legacy full-map `while True` loop.
+The lowerer now contains a 17-line dispatcher and the production call supplies the Session LayoutState.

+Focused coverage now passes with `207 passed in 0.69s`.
+It includes thirty-six FLOAT16/FLOAT32/FLOAT64 numerical-equivalence combinations across both operand orders, both downstream convolution families, scalar/raw constants, and the formerly size-specific rank-four constant case on a non-40 spatial contract;
+dynamic signatures; canonical, public, and repeated-slot legacy output preservation; shared-role and external-use constant cloning; shared permutation cloning; ambiguous oriented-constant rejection; candidate-only and capped execution; fifteen transactional unsafe contracts; earlier legacy consumer rejection; stale-plan revalidation; clone collision; no-index preflight; differential-index validation; and LayoutState validation.
+The full architecture suite passed with `183 passed in 50.11s`; the one sequential real SiNet direct-builder characterization passed with `1 passed in 2.62s`; and TensorFlow-import-blocked direct, default, and `-cotof` conversion passed with `3 passed, 8 deselected in 3.58s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.